Muftin Geckos

 Most leopard gecko hobbyists feed their geckos either mealworms or crickets, and nothing else.
 It’s my opinion that this is inadequate.
 Mealworms do not provide adequate nutrition.
 They have too much chitin (their exoskeleton), making them harder to digest, and are fairly high in fat.
 Crickets can be gutloaded with a balanced diet, but can give your leo major wounds.
 If you feed crickets, make sure your gecko either eats every single one, or that you leave a pile of food in the tank for the crickets that are uneaten.
 (See Slim's story, link below).

 There’s quite a debate regarding another common practice- covering prey items in calcium or vitamin powder.
 In theory, there should be no need to do this, if you are feeding your guys a balanced diet.
 There’s also a danger that too much calcium can crystallize your leo’s internal organs.
-So here is what I do- I buy bearded dragon dry pelleted food, which is perfectly balanced for calcium and whatnot.
+So here is what I do- I buy JUVENILE bearded dragon (or juvenile iguana) dry pelleted food, which is perfectly balanced for calcium and whatnot.
 I use a mortar and pestle to grind it into a very fine powder.
 Then I use that powder to coat prey insects before feeding.
 For females that are actively laying eggs, I sometimes put calcium powder directly on the prey items.
 For crickets and mealworms, I also add a small amount of calcium powder to the diet they are gutloaded with.

-All photos and text copyright Marla Blaney 2008
+All photos and text copyright Marla Blaney 2014

 (except where explicitly specified)